1.6 Working with children and families who move across Safeguarding Children Partnership Boundaries

 Information Sharing and Consent

-It is not necessary to seek consent to share information for the purposes of safeguarding and promoting the welfare of a child provided that there is a lawful basis to process any personal information required.
+It is not necessary to seek consent to share information for the purposes of safeguarding and promoting the welfare of a child as this is part of the Public Task.

 • Ensuring that all forenames and surnames used by the family are provided, and clarification is obtained about the correct spelling